 And though I don’t force it, my Fake Breaks always, always help recenter the cross-hairs on my blogging scope.
 I re-enter my work with new ideas, a fresh perspective, and an eagerness to get back at it.
 I remember why I love blogging so much, and I come back after six weeks or so, excited to unpack my brain and put some flesh on a few of those ideas.

-And in those six summer weeks, I reclaim my passion, left in the coat closet while I was at dinner with social media and book marketing meetings.
-I dust it off and put it back on my writing desk.
+And in those six summer weeks, I reclaimed my passion left in the coat closet while I was at dinner with social media and book marketing meetings.
+I dusted it off and put it back on my writing desk.

 I’m going to ease back into regular work on the Internet this month, but mentally, I’m still going to focus most of my energy offline.
 As much as I love this blog, it only has the power to determine how much sleep I get, what I think about, or how I feel if I let it.
 My break was a sobering—and ecstatic!—reminder that the world is beautiful, colorful, full of life…and three-dimensional.